The Tex Rankin Theater is located within the Main Hangar of the Pearson Air Museum.

 Alcohol may be consumed on-site, but may not be sold.
 Request must included in application.

 Prior to and immediately following the event, National Park Service, and permittee representatives will complete a Facility and Equipment Checklist indicating the condition of the Tex Rankin Theater.

 All decorations and trash must be removed from the park within the permitted time period.
-Should park staff find it necessary to perform additional cleanup or repair damage upon your departure, you will be billed for these costs.
+The permittee will billed for cleanup or damage repair.

 Additional documents may be required including a Certificate of Insurance, a performance bond, and/or a permit from the City of Vancouver.
 The National Park Service staff member facilitating your request will discuss these with you as necessary, depending on the size, scope, and type of activity being proposed.